-- By initiating or intensifying a business performance enhancement program and response plan, the Company conserved financial capital. - With a diversified market base across geographies, Apollo Tyres is not dependent on domestic market alone and is strategically working towards growth opportunities in other large markets. - With the entry in two-wheeler segment, the Company is now a full range tyre manufacturer in India and can service the large and growing twowheeler tyre segment. - Advanced R&D facilities will support growth through cutting-edge technology and innovation. - Highly automated state of art greenfield plant in Hungary is operational and positioned to grow in the European market due to a new cost competitive manufacturing facility.
+- By initiating or intensifying a business performance enhancement program and response plan, the Company conserved financial capital. - · With a diversified market base across geographies, Apollo Tyres is not dependent on domestic market alone and is strategically working towards growth opportunities in other large markets. - · With the entry in two-wheeler segment, the Company is now a full range tyre manufacturer in India and can service the large and growing twowheeler tyre segment. - Advanced R&D facilities will support growth through cutting-edge technology and innovation. - Highly automated state of art greenfield plant in Hungary is operational and positioned to competitive manufacturing facility.